Vaccine: COVID-19

 How to get a COVID-19 vaccine

 Not all vaccination locations will have each vaccine available.
 The most important thing is not to miss an opportunity to get vaccinated.
-For more information on the vaccines visit CDC: Stay Up to Date with COVID-19 Vaccines.
+For more information on the vaccines visit CDC: Staying Up to Date with COVID-19 Vaccines.

 - For a Community Health Center (CHC) near you use Minnesota Health Centers: Find Health Care.

-- To locate a community vaccination event near you call the MDH COVID-19 public hotline at 1-833-431-2053 Monday, Wednesday, Friday: 9 a.m. to 5 p.m., and Tuesday, Thursday: 9 a.m. to 7 p.m.
+- To locate a community vaccination or COVID Community Coordinator (CCC) event near you call the MDH COVID-19 public hotline at 1-833-431-2053 Monday, Wednesday, Friday: 9 a.m. to 5 p.m., and Tuesday, Thursday: 9 a.m. to 7 p.m.

 - To find other locations offering COVID-19 vaccines, including pharmacies, visit Vaccines.gov.